 If non-pretensioned bolts are used in the type of joint that places the bolts in shear, load is transferred by shear in the bolts and bearing stress in the connected material.
 At the ultimate limit state, failure will occur by shear failure of the bolts, by bearing failure of the connected material or by failure of the member itself.
 On the other hand, if pretensioned bolts are used in such a joint, the frictional force that develops between the connected plies will initially transfer the load.
-Until the frictional force is exceeded, there is no shear in the bolts and no bearing stress in the connected material in bearing, just as was the case when non-pretensioned bolts were used.
+Until the frictional force is exceeded, there is no shear in the bolts and no bearing stress in the connected components.
+Further increase of load places the bolts into shear and against the connected material in bearing, just as was the case when non-pretensioned bolts were used.
 Since it is known that the pretension in bolts will have been dissipated by the time bolt shear failure takes place (Kulak et al., 1987; p.
-49), the ultimate limit state of a pretensioned bolts.
+49), the ultimate limit state of a pretensioned bolted joint is the same as an otherwise identical joint that uses non-pretensioned bolts.